Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-closed-loop-steppers-2.md

 ![](/_images/_lmmk2/_add-ons/_clsm-upgrade/lmk2_clsm_upgrade-macro-settings.jpg){.align-center .size-medium}

 Congrats!
 You have now completed the installation and setup of your new Closed Loop Stepper Motor Kit.

+## Starting Up

+A safety feature of the SLB-EXT is that the E-Stop will need to have cycled (depressed and released) before unlocking or movement will be prevented.

+Generally a good workflow that’s worked for me is making sure the button is pressed down as I power on, immediately release the e-stop, then connect and unlock and proceed as normal.

 Go carve something cool friend!

 ## Open Source